MarcVassallucci/MarcVassallucci.github.io/about.md

 I worked on multiple parts of the game :
 - **AI** : assists that pick the best possible targets according to the game state and the level goals
-- **backend programming** : allowing player to share lifes, custom analytics
+- **backend** : allowing player to share lifes, custom analytics
-- **tools programming** : auto build and deploy tool, generating an enum to avoid fetching assets by name, faster integration with import scripts
+- **automatization** : auto build and deploy tool, generating an enum to avoid fetching assets by name, faster integration with import scripts
-- **UI programming**
+- **UI**

 ## BOTKEN